Specialist Apprehended Violence Order (AVO) Lawyers Sydney

 Consent Without Admissions

-• The AVO is made final but you do not admit fault or wrongdoing
+• You do not admit wrongdoing

 Contesting the AVO